MakieOrg/Makie.jl/docs/examples/plotting_functions/pie.md

 - `strokewidth = 1` sets the width of the outline around the segments.
 - `vertex_per_deg = 1` defines the number of vertices per degree that are used to create the pie plot with polys.
 Increase if smoother circles are needed.
 - `radius = 1` sets the radius for the pie plot.
-- `inner_radius = 0` sets the innner radius if the plot.
+- `inner_radius = 0` sets the inner radius of the plot.
 Choose as a value between 0 and `radius` to create a donut chart.
 - `offset = 0` rotates the pie plot counterclockwise as given in radians.
 - `transparency = false` adjusts how the plot deals with transparency.
 In GLMakie `transparency = true` results in using Order Independent Transparency.